What are multiple self-healing squamous epitheliomas?

 What are the clinical features of MSSE?

-Patients may have up to one hundred lesions over time.
+Patients may have up to one hundred lesions over time, but some develop only one or two lesions in their lifetime.

 How is MSSE diagnosed?

-Familial multiple keratoacanthomas should be considered in patients presenting with SCC/KA-like lesions at a young age with a positive family history.
+Ferguson-Smith disease should be considered in patients presenting with multiple SCC/KA-like lesions at a young age with a positive family history.
+In areas of high ultraviolet (UV) exposure and skin cancer prevalence, the diagnosis of MSSE may be delayed or easily missed.

-The characteristic histology of the familial type differs from usual KA, as there is no marked ‘shouldering’, and leucocyte abscesses are absent.
-They appear to be aggressive SCC histologically yet they usually heal by themselves.
+The characteristic histology of the familial SCC/KA-like lesion differs from usual keratoacanthoma, as there is no marked ‘shouldering’, and leucocyte abscesses are absent.
+They appear to be aggressive SCC histologically yet they usually heal by themselves. [see Squamous cell carcinoma pathology]

-The differential diagnosis of familial multiple keratoacanthomas includes:
+What is the differential diagnosis of familial multiple self-healing squamous epitheliomas?

 - Generalised eruptive KAs of Grzybowski syndrome